Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Typed GLP

 \subsubsection{Type Declarations}

 LP types are concerned with the values logic variables may take.
-In GLP, we are also concerned whether these values were produced or consumed during the computation.
-Thus, a GLP type also indicates whether a term, or a subterm, is produced or consumed.
+A GLP type also indicates whether a term, or a subterm, is produced or consumed.
 By convention, we define types from the perspective of their producer, which implicitly defines its dual---the same type but from the perspective of its consumer.

-GLP types are naturally specified using BNF rules with the complementation operator~$?$, with every type definition implicitly defining also its dual.
+GLP types are specified using BNF rules with the complementation operator~$?$.
 For example, the stream producer type:

-implicitly defines the dual stream consumer type \verb|Stream?|.
-If it were to be specified explicitly, it would be written as:
+implicitly defines the dual stream consumer type \verb|Stream?|, with the primitive types \verb|_| and \verb|_?| as wildcards accepting any produced or consumed subtree, respectively.